 We strive to provide a “Foundation of Hope” for all of our clients.
 Much of our success is directly attributable to our ability to match clients with the proper treatment options.
 It’s worth noting that we have both addiction and severe eating disorder treatment.

 For structure and safety, we provide separate gender-specific facilities for both men and women.
-While our primary focus rests with residential treatment and long-term sober living, we also use outpatient care and partial hospitalization programs.
+While our primary focus rests with residential treatment, we also use outpatient care and partial hospitalization programs.
 We also offer a residential extended care program for clients with a severe addiction or eating disorder.
 As for treatment modalities, here’s a partial list of the options our counselors and clinicians can choose from:

 - Cognitive behavioral therapy (CBT)